keras-team/keras-io/templates/about.md

 - Scaling computation to many devices (e.g. the [Summit supercomputer](https://www.olcf.ornl.gov/summit/) at Oak Ridge National Lab, which spans 27,000 GPUs).
 - Exporting programs ("graphs") to external runtimes such as servers, browsers, mobile and embedded devices.

-Keras is the high-level API of TensorFlow 2: an approchable, highly-productive interface for solving machine learning problems, with a focus on modern deep learning.
+Keras is the high-level API of TensorFlow 2: an approachable, highly-productive interface for solving machine learning problems, focusing on modern deep learning.
 It provides essential abstractions and building blocks for developing and shipping machine learning solutions with high iteration velocity.

 Keras empowers engineers and researchers to take full advantage of the scalability